Why CH is the abbreviation for Switzerland?

 We date the year 100 BC.
 A Greek philosopher, Poseidonios, mentioned the Helvetii first.
 A Celtic tribe living on the plateau between the Jura and Alpine Mountains.
 Today, this is where the majority of the Swiss population stands.
 It is speculated that they colonized the region back in 300 BC after continuous pressure from Germanic tribes forced them out of what is now Germany.

-Julius Ceasar devoted an entire war campaign against the Heletii.
+Julius Caesar devoted an entire campaign against the Helvetii.
 And in 15 BC the Helvetica became a province of the Roman Empire.
-This sedimented the name Helvetica in the Latin language.
+This cemented the name Helvetica in the Latin language.
 For many years, this term stuck.

-First, with the terrific success of the canton Schwyz in battle, the words Suiss and Schwyzer became known.
+First, with the terrific success of the canton Schwyz in battle, the words Swiss and Schwyzer became known.
 Soon, the German-speaking region named all confederates as such.

-In 1848, when the modern nation of Switzerland was announced.
-Switzerland had large portions of Italian, French, and German-speaking population.
+In 1848, when the modern nation of Switzerland was announced, Switzerland had large portions of Italian, French, and German-speaking populations.
 Confoederatio Helvetica was chosen to find a name that suited everyone.

 Confoederatio